Mobile Acquisition

 LiDAR Recommendations

-Set the Ranger-HA to reduced power mode to prevent laser damage
+If available, set the Ranger or miniRanger to a measurement program with a reduced power mode to prevent laser damage from high-reflectivity nearby objects.

 Imagery Recommendations